Something isn’t quite right; your family says you are not the same, and you don’t seem to know how to connect with them.

 A part of yourself is lost.

-The sense of pride you used to feel may even be gone, leaving you confused about what the true meaning of what your service was for.
+The sense of pride…leaving you confused about the meaning of your service.

 You find unwanted memories and scenes coming to mind and can’t seem to drown them out.
 Alcohol, drugs, or engaging in thrill-seeking activities only do so much to make the pain go away.

 So, you withdraw more and more, as you just don’t want to be a part of the things you once enjoyed.
 No one understands…

 It was during my training in school that I began working with the military and their families.
 I had not been exposed to the military life before that.
 My heart was forever changed, as I began working with individuals and families who struggled.